 In connection with the issuance of the 2027 Notes, the Company entered into privately negotiated capped call transactions with counterparties intended to minimize the impact of potential dilution upon conversion of the 2027 Notes (the "2022 Capped Calls").
 The 2022 Capped Calls have an initial strike price of approximately \$141.97 per share, which corresponds to the initial conversion price of the 2027 Notes and is subject to anti-dilution adjustments generally similar to those applicable to the 2027 Notes and have a cap price of approximately \$210.32 per share.
 The 2022 Capped Calls cover, subject to anti-dilution adjustments, 8,100,485 shares of the Company's common stock, which is the same number of shares of the Company's common stock initially underlying the 2027 Notes.
 If, upon conversion of the 2027 Notes, the price of the Company's common stock is between the strike price and the cap price of the capped calls, the counterparties will deliver shares of the Company's common stock and/or cash with an aggregate value equal to the difference between the price of the Company's common stock at the conversion date and the strike price, multiplied by the number of shares of the Company's common stock related to the capped calls being exercised.
-The Company paid \$127.3 million for the 2022 Capped Calls, which was recorded within additional paid-in capital.
+The Company paid \$127.3 million for the 2022 Capped Calls, which was initially recorded to additional paid-in capital within the consolidated balance sheets as of December 31, 2022.